MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

     };
     ````

-    These three updates are the minimum required to ensure that each user interaction with the Snap is well
+    These three updates are the minimum required to ensure that each user interaction with your Snap is well
     informed, however, your Snap will function without these tweaks.
    </div>
 </details>